-Your history for clearing payments on time is crucial for a good score.
-It determines how responsible you are as a borrower and also informs creditors that you can settle debts on time.
-If you consistently pay off monthly dues such as mortgage payments, insurance payments, and bills, etc., your score builds up.
+Your history of clearing payments on time is crucial for a good score.
+It determines how responsible you are as a borrower and informs creditors that you can settle debts on time.
+If you consistently pay off monthly dues such as mortgage payments, insurance payments, bills, etc., your score builds up.

 Payment history is a significant factor for all credit scoring firms.
 For FICO, payment history determines 35% of the credit score.